hh-programming-2/lessons/notes/week4.md

 - Example `ShapeInterface`: simple usage of interfaces
   - `Shape` interface's methods don't define the implementation itself, just the method names, parameters and return types
   - Implementation of the methods is done by the classes which implement the interface
-- Example `ListExampleWithoutCustomObject` vs. `ListExample`: usage of `Comparable` interface
+- Example `SimpleListExample` vs. `GenericsListExample`: usage of `Comparable` interface
   - The `Comparable` interface provides the methods for equality checks (`equals`), comparasion for sorting `compareTo` and hash code definition to use object as map key (`hashCode`)
   - Let's consider example where we want to implement a `countOccurences` which returns a map containing how many times a certain item occurs in a list (key item, value number of occurences)
-  - Simple example `ListExampleWithoutCustomObject` only supports list of integers
+  - Simple example `SimpleListExample` only supports list of integers
-  - Example `ListExample` supports any type of list containing objects of class which implements the `Comparable` interface
+  - Example `CenericsListExample` supports any type of list containing objects of class which implements the `Comparable` interface
   - We implement methods `equals`, `hashCode` and `compareTo` in a `Student` class in order to:
     - Be able to check if if two students are equal (based on student number)
     - Be able to use a `Student` object a key in map